mikejrizzo/humio-miner/README.md

 Once installation is complete, activate it by clicking the checkbox icon on the right of the extension in the list.

-## Using the Miner
+## Using the Miner in 10 Mostly Easy Steps
 To use the Miner:
  1. Go to CONFIG and click the "browse prototypes" button.
  2. Search the Prototypes library for "Humio" and then click on the desired Miner.
  3. Click the "NEW" (new prototype from this) button
+ 4. Enter a name for the new Prototype (recommend referencing what the query returns)
- 4. Replace the placeholder text (including the "<>" characters) for the following items
+ 5. Replace the placeholder text (including the "<>" characters) for the following items
     * API Token
         * Obtain this from the "Your Account" page within Humio
     * Indicator